 Share on your favorite social networking site by clicking its icon.

 Please do not forward this newsletter.
-There is a risk that someone may unsubsubscribe you.
-Click
+There is a risk that someone may unsubscribe you.

-for a link to send to friends. or use the address of the webpage version.
+for a link to this newsletter to send to friends.

 Once people start to believe change is possible,

 Infallibility - Hans Küng appeals to Pope Francis

 Hans Küng, the Catholic priest and Swiss theologian, marked his 88th birthday.
 The fifth volume of his complete works, titled Infallibility, has just become available from the German publishing house Herder.
 In connection with the release of Infallibility, Küng has written the following "urgent appeal to Pope Francis to permit an open and impartial discussion on infallibility of pope and bishops."
 The text of his urgent appeal is being released simultaneously by National Catholic Reporter and The Tablet.

 It is hardly conceivable that Pope Francis would strive to define papal infallibility as Pius IX did with all the means at hand, whether good or less good, in the 19th century.
 It is also inconceivable that Francis would be interested in infallibly defining Marian dogmas as Pius XII did.
 It would, however, be far easier to imagine Pope Francis smilingly telling students, "Io non sono infallibile" - "I am not infallible" - as Pope John XXIII did in his time.
 When he saw how surprised the students were, John added, "I am only infallible when I speak ex cathedra, but that is something I will never do."